Krista Eschbach

 Research and Practice Interests

-Historical archaeology of Afro/Latin America with a focus on Mesoamerica and the Southeast U.S.; Cross-cultural interaction and mechanisms of social transformation in situations of migration, colonialism, and African diaspora; Science-based techniques for materials analysis (particularly ceramics); Paleography and analysis of colonial documents; Digital archaeology for facilitating comparative and collaborative research.
+Historical archaeology of Latin America with a focus on Mesoamerica and the Southeast U.S.; Cross-cultural interaction and mechanisms of social transformation in situations of migration, colonialism, and African diaspora; Science-based techniques for materials analysis (particularly ceramics); Paleography and analysis of colonial documents; Digital archaeology for facilitating comparative and collaborative research.

 Positions and Work Experience